mthadley/elm-noodle/README.md

 A *starchy* library for managing application state.

-Check out some of the documentation examples in `Noddle` and `Noodle.Tagged`.
+Check out some of the documentation examples in `Noodle` and `Noodle.Tagged`.

-If you like to organize your models in to seperate modules, and then embed those models into other modules, you may find that sometimes there is state that you want to persist at a higher level.
+If you are following the Elm architecture, organizing code into modules, embeding those modules into others, you may find that sometimes there is state that you want to persist at a higher level.
 You can use this library to help manage both that state, and `Action`s that update that state.